 Police in Denmark have arrested a man and woman on suspicion of providing cannabis to cancer patients and people with other serious illnesses.

 The National Drugs Helpline is a 24-hour, 7-days a week, free and confidential telephone service that offers advice and information for anyone.

 It is run by the government agency, known as FRANK, created to provide drug support and advice for the public.

 If you need emergency help, are worried about a friend or relative's drug use or want support coping with your own, contact FRANK on-line contact or by phone.

-In rural hospitals in Nigeria, injecting the drug is essential for safe ceasareans, and to insert IVs for fluids and attach the required monitors to children without a struggle.
-It can be used for preventing pain during or after surgery.
-Some of my colleagues even advocate the use of oral ketamine in soda for procedures in the accident and emergency department.
+In rural hospitals in Nigeria, injecting the drug is essential for safe ceasareans, and to insert IVs for fluids and attach monitors to children without a struggle.
+It can be used for preventing pain.
+Some colleagues even advocate the use of oral ketamine for procedures in the accident and emergency department.

 A substance produced after taking the drug ketamine could be used to create a fast-acting anti-depressant without its harmful side-effects, say scientists.

 Ketamine, banned in the UK in 2006, initially used as a horse tranquiliser, is now better known for clubbing and date-rape.
 Clinical trials have shown it can relieve depression faster than commonly prescribed drugs, but it also created the dissociative, euphoric and addictive properties that made it an illegal drug.

 Ketamine hydrochloride is a synthetic dissociative anaesthetic, synthesized in the 1960s for medical use, and used medicinally during the Vietnam war.
 It is usually consumed by snorting a white crystalline powder, at lower doses than when used as an anaesthetic.
 However it can also be injected, or smoked.